|Home | Classes | Boatbuilding|

 Shipping and Handling Costs

-Shipping and Handling is $50 in the United States and roughly $150 outside the United States.
+Shipping and Handling is $50 in the United States.
 Shipping costs are high because of the length of the package.
-Once a package gets over a certain length, carriers charge by length rather than by weight.
+I also build a wooden box for each paddle that is strong enough to withstand rough handling.

 Our Paddle PhilosophyYou can get our detailed philosophy of paddle making here, but the short version is this: We strive for paddles that are light in weight and have a good amount of flex to give them a lively feel.
 Paddle blades are thin with sharp edges for maximum bite on the water.
 If you would like a robust paddle that can take a lot of abuse, please let us know and we can supply that as well.
 But in genreal, we aim for a paddle that will be easy on your joints and efficient to use for cruising.